A nonprofit logic model is one of the most versatile and useful tools you can have for any nonprofit strategic planning process.

 Outputs vs. Outcomes

-Before we talk about outputs, it’s important to understand how outputs are different from outcomes.
+Before we talk about outcomes, it’s important to understand how they are different from outputs.
 This can be a bit confusing, so it’s worth taking time to clarify.

 Put simply, outputs tell the story of what your organization produces.
 Outputs do not address the value or impact of your services.

-Outcomes communicate the impact of your organization and how it impacts your clients or those you serve.
+Outcomes communicate the impact of your organization and how you impact your clients or those you serve.

 Digging into Logic Model Outcomes

-There are two other important elements to outcomes:
+There are important things to consider about outcomes:

 Using a Logic Model For Nonprofit Communications Strategies